-4. Pull back on the coupler locking trigger and lift the handle (Figure 4) to release the coupler.
+4. Pull back on the coupler locking trigger and lift the handle (Figure 6) to release the coupler.
 Lift the coupler off the ball hook.

-Note: if you must park on an uphill incline, you may find that you cannot release the coupler even with the Autowlok buttons released.
-The weight of the towed vehicle trying to roll back (Figure 5) is binding the coupler in place.
+Note: if you must park on an uphill incline, you may find that you cannot release the coupler even with the tow bar arms released.
+The weight of the towed vehicle trying to roll back (Figure 7) is binding the pins (Figure 4) in place.

-Allow the towed vehicle to idle forward just enough to continued on next page continued from previous page take the tension of this weight off the coupler.
+Allow the towed vehicle to idle forward just enough to take the tension of this weight off the pins.
 Then hold the vehicle in position by first applying the emergency brake, then shifting into park.